 The Dance-It-Out movement journeys are ideal for dance, pre-ballet, creative movement, preschool, daycare, early learning, physical education, homeschool, kindergarten, or first-grade activities.
 With kind characters, subtle life lessons, and a positive role model in Ballerina Konora, teachers love the kid-approved, ready-made, easy additions to curriculum and lesson planning.
 Children at home adore the stories that “young readers will return to again and again” (—Reedsy).

-Major themes include friendship, the value of practice, empathy, helping each other, meeting new people, making new friends, self-acceptance, sibling relationships, anger management, bystanders, and working toward a goal.
+Themes include the value of practice, helping each other, making new friends, self-acceptance, sibling relationships, anger management, bystanders, working toward a goal, going to the zoo, meditation, cats, space travel, apple picking, unicorns, horses, dragons, kangaroos, frogs, castles, squirrels, elephants, princesses, fairies, etc.

 —Peter Boal, Pacific Northwest Ballet's Artistic Director